-Proposals must be received at the above address by 2:00pm on Friday, June 29, 2018 and may not be received by facsimile or any other electronic method.
+Proposals must be received at the above address and may not be received by facsimile or any other electronic method.
 Proposals will be date and time stamped immediately upon receipt at the HACC to document their submission.

 All Proposals and accompanying materials become the property of the HACC and will not be returned to the Respondent.
 It is the responsibility of the Respondent to see that their proposal is received by the HACC.